-Financial assets and financial liabilities at fair value through profit or loss are those that are managed and their performance evaluated on a fair value basis in accordance with the Fund's documented investment strategy.
-The Fund's policy is for the Responsible Entity to evaluate the information about these financial instruments on a fair value basis together with other related financial information.
+The Fund classifies its investments based on its business model for managing those financial assets and the contractual cash flow characteristics.
+The Fund's portfolio of financial assets is managed and performance is evaluated on a fair value basis in accordance with the Fund's documented investment strategy.
+The Fund's policy is for the responsible entity to evaluate the information about these financial assets on a fair value basis together with other related financial information.